Maintaining a credit balance Sample Clauses

 Maintaining a credit balance.
 Unless we have granted you credit on your Account, you agree to maintain a credit balance at all times.
 If a debit balance arises it is immediately due and payable from you to us and you agree to fund your Account to repay the debit balance immediately.
 You agree to pay interest and/or fees on any debit balance that arises as specified in the Pricing Guides.
 Interest is charged on a debit balance daily at midnight and is debited to your Account, with any fees, monthly in arrears.
 Your risk of a debit balance A debit balance can arise on your Account when you do not have a credit facility if: • your credit balance is insufficient to pay our fees when they are debited to your Account; or • we allow you to draw against cheques that have been credited to your Account before we have collected payment from the drawer’s bank, and the cheque is stopped or dishonoured; or • other debits passed to your Account exceed your credit balance (e.g. we allow a payment through to assist you although your credit balance is insufficient, or we reverse a credit made to your Account in error).
 A debit balance may affect your credit profile.
 Absa Bank Limited Reg No 1986/004794/06 Authorised Financial Services Provider Registered Credit Provider Reg No NCRCP7 Absa 5679 EX 25/10/2019)

 Maintaining a credit balance.
 Unless we have granted you a credit facility on your Account, you agree to maintain a credit balance at all times.
-If a debit arises, it is immediately due and payable from you to us and you agree to fund your Account to repay the debit balance immediately.
+If a debit balance arises, it is immediately due and payable from you to us and you agree to fund your Account to repay the debit balance immediately.
 We may, in our sole discretion, allow you to have a debit balance within a limit and for as long as it appears appropriate to us as an informal credit facility to assist you on a short-term basis.
-You agree to pay interest and/or fees on any debit balance that arises as specified in the Tariff Guides.
-Interest is accrued on a debit balance daily at the end of the day and is charged to your Account monthly in arrears.
-Fees are debited shortly after the time of the transaction to which they relate, or monthly in arrears.
-A transaction undertaken with your debit card may not be debited to your account immediately; and the debit will reflect on your account statement at a later date.
-Any funds to be debited as a result of such a transaction will be unavailable for use.
-Your risk of a debit balance A debit balance can arise on your Account when you do not have a credit facility if: your credit balance is insufficient to pay our fees when they are debited to your Account, or we allow you to draw against cheques that have been credited to your Account before we have collected payment from the drawer’s bank, and the cheque is stopped or dishonoured, or other debits passed to your Account exceed your credit balance (e.g. we allow a payment through to assist you although your credit balance is insufficient, or we reverse a credit made to your Account in error).
+You agree to pay interest and/or fees on any debit balance that arises as specified in the Tariff Guide.
+Interest is charged on a debit balance daily at the end of the day and is debited to your Account monthly in arrears.
+A transaction that you have done may sometimes only be debited to your account long after you have used your debit card to authorise the transaction.
+Your risk of a debit balance A debit balance can arise on your Account when you do not have a credit facility if: • your credit balance is insufficient to pay our fees when they are debited to your Account, or • we allow you to draw against cheques that have been credited to your Account before we have collected payment from the drawer’s bank, and the cheque is stopped or dishonoured, or • other debits passed to your Account exceed your credit balance (e.g. we allow a payment through to assist you although your credit balance is insufficient, or we reverse a credit made to your Account in error).
 A debit balance may affect your credit profile.

 Maintaining a credit balance.
 Unless we have granted you credit on your Account, you agree to maintain a credit balance at all times.
 If a debit balance arises it is immediately due and payable from you to us, and you agree to fund your Account to repay the debit balance immediately.
 You agree to pay interest and/or fees on any debit balance that arises as specified in the Pricing Guides.
 Interest is charged on a debit balance daily at midnight and is debited to your Account, with any fees, monthly in arrears.
 Your risk of a debit balance A debit balance can arise on your Account when you do not have a credit facility if: • your credit balance is insufficient to pay our fees when they are debited to your Account, or • we allow you to draw against cheques that have been credited to your Account before we have collected payment from the drawer’s bank, Absa Bank Limited Reg No 1986/004794/06 Authorised Financial Services Provider Registered Credit Provider Reg No NCRCP7 Absa 5679 EX (Online) (01/07/2018) and the cheque is stopped or dishonoured, or • other debits passed to your Account exceed your credit balance (e.g. we allow a payment through to assist you although your credit balance is insufficient, or we reverse a credit made to your Account in error).
 A debit balance may affect your credit profile.